 We know that some pets can get anxious or nervous when it comes to visiting the vet and we want to make them as relaxed as possible, so please let a member of our team know and we will be more than happy to show you to a quiet consultation room where you can wait instead.

 All of our consultation rooms are the perfect environment to examine your pet and complete basic treatments.
 They are modern, well-lit and all have air conditioning to ensure your pet is not too hot nor too cold.

 This room is used to reassure pets before surgery.
 We also use this room to anaesthetise, clip and prepare your pet for their surgery.

 We have separate dog and cat wards that have been updated to improve the welfare of our patients.
 Our main hospital’s cat ward is on the first floor, well away from our canine patients to provide a quiet and stress-free environment where they can recuperate.

 Our kennels are specially designed “cat cubes” made of an opaque laminate with acrylic doors; meaning they avoid any “scary” reflections in the metal.
 They are also warmer and quieter (not to mention easier to clean).
 Each cube has a built-in resting perch to give cats their all-important vertical space, allowing them to survey their surroundings!

-The ward is also suitable for small furries, such as rabbits and guinea pigs, and the cubes are all situated along one wall so small pets are unable to
+The ward is also suitable for small furries, such as rabbits and guinea pigs, and the cubes are all situated along one wall so small pets are unable to see any predators.

 Our dog ward is an inviting environment for your four-legged friends, located out of the way of any felines.